Product

 StageDefinition of doneKey metric gateSuggested tooling

-Private betaBounded tool set; receipts + undo for key actionsIntervention rate <30%OpenTelemetry, structured logs, audit store
+Private betaBounded tools; receipts + rollback for key writesIntervention trending down week over weekOpenTelemetry, structured logs, audit store

-Public betaScenario suite + incident process; policy rules for risky actionsP95 time-to-value <45sEvals harness, replay tooling, policy engine
+Public betaScenario suite + incident process; explicit policy for risky actionsTime-to-value stays competitive with manual workEvals harness, replay tooling, policy engine

 # Example: guardrails for an agent run (pseudo-config)